 Floor Trader (FT): A person who purchases or sells derivatives for their own account.

 The NFA has the power to impose fines or revoke the membership (which could shut down a business) of its members.
-It offers an arbitration process to help customers and businesses settle disputes or come to a resolution on allegations of wrongdoing.
+It offers arbitration to help customers and businesses settle disputes or resolve allegations of wrongdoing.